 I am an experimentalist by nature and incorporate the use of shallow-depth of field and slow shutter speeds at times to convey my impression of the moment.
 In terms of artistic inspiration and expression I am most influenced by late 18th and early 19th Century Luminist painters.
 I particularly enjoy making panoramic images because of the way they draw the viewer into the scene and convey a sense of space.
 I also like to explore relationships of subjects and their shadows and other optical phenomena.
 My purpose is to share the joy I find in the beauty that surrounds us all.

-Secretary: David Berg
+President Elect/Treasurer: David Berg

 David Berg is a lifelong resident of Minnesota and holds a degree in Wildlife Management from the University of Minnesota.
 He and his wife Linda reside in south Minneapolis.